ThePacielloGroup/AT-browser-tests/README.md

 AT-browser-tests
 ================
 Collaboration with CA on mapping of HTML features Aural UI and how these features are conveyed to users of AT.
 We will test and record results for:
- * Firefox and Internet Explorer on Windows.
+ * Firefox and JAWS on Windows.
- * Safari and Chrome on OSX
+ * Safari VoiceOver on OSX

 Results page: http://thepaciellogroup.github.io/AT-browser-tests/